-Trusting your intuition—aka, following your gut—is important, but the top-performing companies use hard data to give them a competitive advantage, maximize performance and minimize risk.
+Trusting your intuition—aka, following your gut—is important, but top-performing companies use hard data to give them a competitive advantage, maximize performance, and minimize risk.
 It’s especially true in the automotive industry.

-Although you may have fewer stores than the big guys, there’s no reason why even the smallest dealership can’t adopt the data philosophy that makes them so successful.
+Although you may have fewer stores than the big guys, there’s no reason why even the smallest dealership can’t adopt the data philosophy that makes these dealerships so successful.
 Here are the four key steps I recommend any dealership take to incorporate data-driven decision-making into their management practices.

 Four Steps to Increase Performance through Data-Driven Decisions